200iq-dede/sign-up-app/README.md

 # SignUpApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project is MEAN Stack signing up.
+It is built with Angular, MongoDB, NodeJs and Express JS.

 ## How to run the app?
 - Run `npm install` to install required dependencies.